vuejs/docs/src/guide/component-basics.md

 That's all you need to know about DOM template parsing caveats for now - and actually, the end of Vue's _Essentials_.
 Congratulations!
 There's still more to learn, but first, we recommend taking a break to play with Vue yourself and build something fun.

-Once you feel comfortable with the knowledge you've just digested, we recommend coming back to read the full guide on [Dynamic & Async Components](component-dynamic-async.html), as well as the other pages in the Components In-Depth section of the sidebar.
+Once you feel comfortable with the knowledge you've just digested, we recommend coming back to read the full guide components in depth.